‘One Piece’ Episode 924 Spoilers: Kaido Declares All-Out War Against Big Mom Pirates, King Makes His Move

 Unfortunately, they were unable to land a single cannonball to the enemy.
 After a barrage of attack, the Big Mom Pirates thought that King was already gone.
 However, when they reached the top of the waterfall, King appeared and caught them off guard.
 King launched a powerful attack against the Queen Mama Chanter that caused it to fall back into the sea.
 Emperor Big Mom jumped into the giant carp, hoping to counterattack against King, but she slipped and drowned into the giant whirlpool.

-With Emperor Big Mom and her children mostly devil fruit users, most people would definitely expect that all of them are already dead after watching One Piece Episode 924.
+With Emperor Big Mom and her children mostly devil fruit users, most people would expect that all of them are already dead after watching One Piece Episode 924.
 However, in One Piece manga, it was revealed that all of them survived, but Emperor Big Mom was separated from her crew and lost her memory.